Alex Verdugo: Boston Red Sox

 On February 10, 2020, the Dodgers traded Verdugo, Jeter Downs, and Connor Wong to the Boston Red Sox in exchange for Mookie Betts, David Price, and cash considerations.
 During the start-delayed 2020 season, he was a regular corner outfielder for Boston, appearing in 22 games in left field and 31 games in right field.
 Overall with the 2020 Red Sox, Verdugo batted .308 with six home runs and 15 RBIs in 53 games.
-Of all qualified major league outfielders, Verdugo had the lowest fielding percentage, at .959.
+Of all qualified major league outfielders, Verdugo had the best fielding percentage, at .959.

 Verdugo began the 2021 season as a regular member of Boston's outfield, playing all three positions.
 He was placed on the paternity list on August 8, and returned to the team on August 13.
 He played in 146 regular-season games for Boston, batting .289 with 13 home runs and 63 RBIs.
 He also played in 11 postseason games, batting 13-for-42 (.310) as the Red Sox advanced to the American League Championship Series.
 Late in the season, Verdugo expressed his desire to become a two-way player, saying that he wanted to not be "Shohei Ohtani where he is starting and all that" but that he wanted to be a two-way player by the 2023 season.
+Beginning in 2021, Verdugo started experiencing blistering, bleeding, scabbing and pain in his hands.

 Verdugo returned as a corner outfielder for Boston during 2022, appearing in 150 games in the outfield and two at designated hitter.
 He batted .280 with 11 home runs and 74 RBIs.
 At the end of the regular season, Red Sox manager Alex Cora highlighted Verdugo as a player who could improve for 2023, stating, “Yeah, he hit for average, but he can be a lot better baserunning, defensively."

 On January 13, 2023, the Red Sox and Verdugo reached agreement on a one-year contract, avoiding salary arbitration.
+He batted .303 with five home runs and 31 RBIs through June 22, when he was placed on the bereavement list.
+He returned to the team on June 27.

+New York Yankees

+On December 5, 2023, the Red Sox traded Verdugo to the New York Yankees for Richard Fitts, Greg Weissert, and Nicholas Judice.

+After struggling to start the 2024 season and continuing to experience the skin issues and pain which had been present in his hands since 2021, Verdugo submitted to an allergy test during the All-Star break.
+It was determined that he was allergic to the cobalt and chromate in his batting gloves.
+Verdugo played in 149 games for the Yankees in 2024, batting .233/.291/.356 with 13 home runs and 61 RBI.
+Verdugo was the final out of the 2024 World Series, striking out against Walker Buehler.
+After the season, he became a free agent.